Ouranosinc/xclim/docs/installation.rst

     $ curl -OL https://github.com/Ouranosinc/xclim/tarball/main

-Once you have extracted a copy of the source, you can install it with pip:
+Once you have extracted a copy of the source, you can install it with `pip`_:

 .. code-block:: shell

-    $ python -m pip install -e ".[dev]"
+    $ python -m pip install -e ".[dev,docs]"

 Alternatively, you can also install a local development copy via `flit`_: